-When considering an application for overseas travel, the Delegate will undertake a value with relevant money assessment to determine whether the cost of overseas expenditure is eligible.
+When considering an application for overseas travel, the Delegate will undertake a Value for Money assessment to determine whether the cost of overseas expenditure is eligible.
 This may depend on:

 - the proportion of total grant funding that you will spend on overseas expenditure - the proportion of the service providers total fee that will be spent on overseas expenditure - how the overseas expenditure is likely to aid the project in meeting the program objectives.